AlexanderPereda/Alexander-Pereda-Projects/README.md

 # [Alexander Pereda Portfolio](https://alexanderpereda.github.io/)
 Summary of the data science projects that we have been working on.
+You are free to clone the repo and use it.

 ## [Project 1 : CLASSIFICATION OF CELL PHONES ACCORDING TO PRICE](https://github.com/AlexanderPereda/Alexander-Pereda-Projects/blob/main/Cell%20phone%20price%20ranking%20with%20SVM.ipynb)